-As of August 2016, Carnegie Mellon graduate students also have access to an online course specifically tailored to their experiences.
-Haven Plus seeks to educated graduate students on issues related to sexual harassment and healthy relationships and addresses considerations for intervening as a bystander.
+Carnegie Mellon graduate students also have access to an online course specifically tailored to their experiences.
+Sexual Assault Prevention for Graduates seeks to educated graduate students on issues related to sexual harassment and healthy relationships and addresses considerations for intervening as a bystander.